Nonlinear Generalized Ridge Regression: Summary

 \section{Summary}

-We have provided a second, much larger example ($p = 6$ $x-$predictors and $n = 2,793$ observations) of the ``two-stage'' approach introduced in Obenchain (2023).
-This is a straight-forward ``common sense'' way to non-linearly transform predictor variables and, ultimately, generate ``better'' unbiased or shrunken $y-$outcome predictions.
+Here, we have provided a fairly large example ($p = 6$ $x-$predictors and $n = 2,793$ observations) of our ``two-stage'' approach.
+This appears to be a straight-forward ``common sense'' way to transform predictor variables and, ultimately, to end up with potentially ``better'' unbiased and/or shrunken predictions of the $y-$outcome.

-Computers have helped shape the \textit{theory} as well as the \textit{practice} of statistics and data-science over the last 50 years.
+In early arXiv papers on this topic, we called this two-stage approach ``non-parametric''.
+Others might prefer to call it ``semi-parametric smoothing''.
+Any transformation applied to an $x-$variable in stage-one \textit{must be nonlinear}!

 Software implementing accurate computations and providing clear ``visual insights'' into the strengths and weaknesses of alternative methods are indispensable components of an adequate \textit{Tool Bag} for today's applied researchers.